 I had to tell her that woman was my manager.

 As the years went by, my job deteriorated into nothing other than make-work.
-Toward the end, I was putting in more than 60 hours a week to manage only one application, the one for IS service requests.
-I would guess that at least 10 people were doing the same amount of work I had been doing myself before “Industry’s Bulging Monolith” took over.
+Toward the end, I was putting in more than 60 hours a week to manage only one application, the one for service requests for computers, phones, access to systems, and so forth.
+Fourteen people were by that time doing the same amount of work I had been doing myself before “Industry’s Bulging Monolith” took over.

 I would have been outraged, but I was too tired.
 I would have quit, but it was not a good time for a woman in her 60s to be out of work.
 And I did need the work: A divorce settlement had required me to give him the condo and almost all the money he hadn’t already stolen, and I was living on a friend’s couch trying to recoup.
 That was OK; by then I was working so much that I got to my friend’s home about bedtime and was up and gone before she was having her morning coffee.

 Each year in annual downsizing, I was let go.
 I would be required to train replacements from another country where the pay was miniscule, and then I would be notified by email that my job had come to an end.
-I would say goodbye to my Nissan clients, who would complain.
-That would get me reinstated, but usually only after I had worked several days to a week without a contract.
-The last year I was let go, I was 68 years old, and I didn’t fight it.
+I would say goodbye to my Nissan clients, who would raise a ruckus.
+That would get me reinstated, but usually only after I had worked several days to a week while officially off the payroll.
+The last year this happened, I was 68 years old, and I didn’t fight it.
 By then, I had recovered financially.

 Oh, by the way, Nissan eventually cried “I’ve Been Misled” and fired that “Intergalactic Bottomline Mistake.”